Spittie/yapbl.py/README.md

     devices[0].delete()
     contacts[0].delete()

-    # If you need it, you can create your own device without having to request if from PushBullet
+    # If you need it, you can create your own device
     from yapbl import Device
     d = {'iden': 'device-iden',
          'model': 'device-model',